 Click through the gallery below to read about each phase, and see the current lunar calendar here.

-New Moon The new moon is the phase during which the moon is positioned between the earth and the sun, signifying the beginning of a new cycle.
+The new moon is the phase during which the moon is positioned between the earth and the sun, signifying the beginning of a new cycle.
 During this time, the illuminated half of the moon faces away from the earth, making it virtually invisible in our night sky.

 During this phase, it's said that the hair is weakened, and the greatest amount of hair loss occurs, therefore going for a major game-changing haircut may not be the best idea.
 Markenson suggests reaching for a treatment, such as Reverie’s Milk, an anti-frizz leave-in treatment, or Ever, a recovery hair oil.